-Fortunately (or unfortunately, depending on how you look at it) I don't need to look any further than myself–not because I bubble with hilarity, but because I happen to have an extensive repertoire of embarrassing moments.
+Fortunately I don’t need to look any further than myself, not because I bubble with hilarity, but because I happen to have an extensive repertoire of embarrassing moments.

 People, I am a piece of work.

-My favorite (okay, maybe not the best word) embarrassing moment occurred when I was working as an administrative assistant at a very family-friendly company.
+My favorite (not the best word) embarrassing moment occurred when I was working as an administrative assistant at a very family-friendly company.

 The “family-friendly” part is relevant to the story.
 You’ll see.